🇧🇪

 The Ardennes and rural Wallonia

-Outside Liège, Namur, and the larger Walloon towns, the Ardennes region runs heavily on game, cream, and charcuterie.
-The cuisine is generous and rich by local tradition, but vegan options in smaller villages are genuinely rare.
-Weekend farmers' markets occasionally have fresh produce, but do not count on restaurant accommodation in small villages.
-Identify your nearest Carrefour or Delhaize before you travel into the Ardennes.
+Outside Liege, Namur, and the larger Walloon towns, the Ardennes runs heavily on game, cream, and charcuterie.
+Vegan options in smaller villages are rare.
+Weekend farmers' markets occasionally have fresh produce, but restaurant options in small villages are limited.
+Identify your nearest Carrefour or Delhaize before you travel into the Ardennes and plan self-catering as the primary strategy.

 🏨